February 28th

 Commentary:

 1. Practice makes perfect!
-Knowledge which has lost touch, is out of tune, or not updated - is a disaster waiting to happen.
-A person cannot claim authority of the vidyā that he has not practised.
-Because chances are, he might have forgotten bits and pieces and not even be aware of it.
-He may not be abreast with the latest updates on the subject.
+Knowledge that has lost touch, out of tune, or not updated - is a disaster waiting to happen.
+A person cannot claim authority over a vidyā that he has not practiced.
+Because, chances are, he might have forgotten bits and pieces, and not even be aware of it.
+He may not be abreast with the latest facts on the subject.
 He may not be as skillful either, due to lack of practice.
 Such knowledge can be dangerous.

 2. On occasions of indigestion, the best rule to follow is - लङ्घनं परमौषधम् (laṅghanaṃ paramauṣadham).
-Meaning, 'skipping a meal is the best medicine'!
+This means that 'skipping a meal is the best medicine'!
 Given a little time, nature sets itself right quickly.
-In order to make an avenue for that, the best remedy is to not stuff the stomach with more food.
-Food can turn as painful as poison.
+To make an avenue for that, the best remedy is to not stuff the stomach with more food.
+Otherwise, food can turn as painful as poison.

-3. An assembly of people where thoughts are being discussed and ideas exchanged, isn't the place a foolish person enjoys going to.
-He may not have the required knowledge, material or oratory skills essential for such a setting.
+3. An assembly of people where thoughts are being discussed and ideas exchanged, is not a place a foolish person enjoys going to.
+He may not have the required knowledge, material, or oratory skills essential for such a setting.
 For him, such a place is as unpleasant as poison.

 4. A young girl brings distress to an old man.
 She reminds him of his lost years of youth and therefore brings unhappiness.

-If one can identify his shortcomings, it will be easy to avoid getting into stressful situations like those stated above.
+If one can identify his shortcomings, it will become easy to avoid getting into stressful situations like those stated above.

 pada vigrahaH: